Simple Answers to Life Insurance Terms and Definitions

 Universal life insurance is also known as jumbo life insurance.
-It is so called beacuse of the large insured amounts of life cover available.
-Jumbo universal life insurance combines a high death-benefit with an investment component that offers a cash surrender value.
+It is so-called because of the large insured amounts of life cover available.
+Jumbo universal life insurance combines a high death benefit with an investment component that offers a cash surrender value.

-This type of life policy is a permanent life insurance and is favoured by high net worth individuals looking to protect and grow their wealth.
+This type of life policy is permanent life insurance and is favoured by high net worth individuals looking to protect and grow their wealth.
 See also Universal Life Insurance and Different Types of Universal Life Insurance.